umutseven92/umutseven92/README.md

 ### Cyberspace.
 A consensual hallucination experienced daily by billions of legitimate operators, in every nation.

-Over 7 years of experience as a Full Stack Software Engineer with a focus on APIs and microservices.
+Over 9 years of experience as a Full Stack Software Engineer with a focus on APIs and Microservices.

-Experienced in building reliable & scalable systems, from web and mobile apps to back-end services and infrastructure.
+Experienced in building reliable & scalable systems, from Web and Mobile apps, to Backend Services that serve millions of users.

 M.S. in Software Engineering from Boğaziçi University.